Pōhutukawa Coast: Definition and etymology

-The Pōhutukawa Coast includes the towns of Whitford, Beachlands, Maraetai and Umupuia, and includes the Whakakaiwhara Peninsula, the location of Duder Regional Park.
+The Pōhutukawa Coast includes the settlements of Whitford, Beachlands, and Maraetai.
+It covers the Whakakaiwhara Peninsula, the location of Duder Regional Park.
 Kawakawa Bay is occasionally included in the definition, and sometimes locations as far as the Firth of Thames, such as Ōrere Point and Tāpapakanga Regional Park.

 One of the earliest uses of the name Pōhutukawa Coast was when the Maraetai community newsletter, the Town Crier, rebranded as the newspaper the Pohutukawa Coast Times in August 1992.
 This was joined in July 2002 when the Whitford Rotary Club was renamed the Pohutukawa Coast Rotary, and the Pohutukawa Coast Community Association, which formed in October 2004.
 The coast is named after the pōhutukawa found along the coastline.

 Geography

 The Pōhutukawa Coast is primarily formed from Jurassic age Waipapa Group greywacke, as well as Holocene alluvial deposits.
 The coast borders the Tāmaki Strait, an area of the Hauraki Gulf sheltered by Waiheke and Ponui islands.
 Motukaraka Island is a flat topped island 500 metres off the coast from Beachlands.
 It is composed of Waitemata sandstone, and formed between one and two million years ago as a section of a river valley.
 The flat top of the island is an uplifted terrace which has undergone intertidal erosion.

 Three estuarine drowned river valleys can be found to the west of the coast, the Mangemangeroa Creek, Tūranga Creek and Waikopua Creek.
 These three estuaries are major habitats for migratory and native New Zealand birdlife.

 The east coast is the Whakakaiwhara Peninsula, which is the location of Duder Regional Park.
 Prior to human settlement, the Whakakaiwhara Peninsula was heavily forested with Beilschmiedia tawa, Beilschmiedia tarairi (taraire), pūriri, karaka and kauri trees.